 “Change brings opportunity.” - Nido Qubein

-The beginning of a new year sparks a natural inclination to re-evaluate our lives and look ahead to the future.
-It causes us to look back at the decisions that shaped our lives during the past year and gives us opportunity to make adjustments for the next one… or as we call them, resolutions.
+Each cause us to look back at the decisions that shaped our lives during the past year and give us opportunity to make adjustments for the next one… or as we call them, resolutions.
 Some needed adjustments to our life habits are painfully obvious: we need to get in shape, we need to stop smoking, or we need to get our finances in order.
 Those life changes are typically easy to notice and are often promoted in our society.

 But there are other, equally valuable life improvements available to us that fly a bit out of the mainstream.
 For various reasons, you don’t hear much about them.
 But in many cases, they are just as valuable.
 In fact, sometimes, they even help us address the underlying assumptions in our lives that are leading us to the poor decisions in the first place.